 Ocular Immunology and Uveitis Fellowship

-The academic goal of the Ocular Immunology and Uveitis Service of the Massachusetts Eye and Ear Infirmary, simply stated, is to train superb ocular immunologists.
+The academic goal of the Ocular Immunology and Uveitis Service of Massachusetts Eye and Ear, simply stated, is to train superb ocular immunologists.
 During the fellowship, fellows will care for a wide variety of patients with complex disorders, which will enable them to develop advanced diagnostic, therapeutic, and surgical skills for the entire spectrum of ocular inflammatory disease diagnosis and management.
-Fellows participate in all aspects of patient care including uveitis clinic, retina clinic, cornea clinic, rheumatology clinic, and surgery.
+Fellows participate in all aspects of patient care including uveitis clinics, infusions, and surgery.

 Overview of the Fellowship